Golf Betting Games: The Ultimate Guide

 How to play Wolf

 In your foursome, select an order for rotating which player will be the “wolf” on each hole.
-The wolf will tee off last and choose to play alone vs. the other three or partner with one of the other players.
+The wolf will tee off first and choose to play alone vs. the other three or partner with one of the other players.
 Typically, a player must be selected immediately after their tee shot rather than waiting to see all the shots.

 Each hole has a set value (points or dollars), and the low-scoring team wins.
 However, if the wolf plays alone, the value is doubled.
 In some variations, you can also declare lone wolf immediately before anyone has hit to triple the value.